adotg/pinflow/examples/chat-agent/README.md

 # Terminal Chat Agent Example

-This example demonstrates how to build an interactive terminal-based chat agent using MicroFlow and OpenAI-compatible APIs.
+This example demonstrates how to build an interactive terminal-based chat agent using PinFlow and OpenAI-compatible APIs.

 ## Features